ponchotitlan/ciscoCVP_googleDialogflow_dance/README.md

 Communication from this Web Server with DialogFlow can be established via a test tunnel service such as [ngrok](https://ngrok.com/) or with a formal proxy.
 The address must be setup in the *Fulfillment* page of the DialogFlow portal.

 # Cisco CVP setup

+The details for CVP app setup via CallStudio are explained in [this README](https://github.com/ponchotitlan/ciscoCVP_googleDialogflow_dance/tree/main/modules).

 Please check this repo's Wiki for a complete use case example, showcasing a CVP application designed in CallStudio for the purpose.